 Debit card and credit card are the types of plastic cards which are used for making payments online and using EFTPOS terminals on the point of sale.
-Both types of cards are issued by the same companies like VISA and Master card and are accepted all over the world.
-These cards reduce the need to carry cash for personal as well as business needs because any payment can be made from these cards.
+Both types of cards are issued by the same companies like VISA and Master card and are accepted almost all over the world.
+These cards reduce the need to carry cash for personal as well as business needs because the payments can be made from these cards.

 Definitions and explanations

 Debit card is a type of plastic card which uses cash from one’s bank account when making a payment.
 When a payment is made by using debit card, the debit card issuing company takes cash from the payer and transfers to the account of receiver.
 It means when making payments using debit card cash is deducted from the payer’s bank at the time of payment.
 It is just an alternative for cash payments and reduces the need to carry cash with one to reduce the risk of theft.